yodrew/darkroomretreat/manuscript/format.md

 Use the last day or two of your transition to start handling your affairs again: checking messages and accounts, making travel arrangements, etc.

 The benefit of short retreats is impressive but shallow and short-lived.
 Doing a lot of them does not equal doing a few long ones.
-The law of diminishing returns combines with the frustration of glimpsed but unrealized potential to make sour punch.
+The law of diminishing returns combines with the frustration of glimpsed but unrealized potential.
 Boldly escalate from a couple short retreats to a medium one.

 Personally, I have been stuck in a rut of short retreats.
 My goal is to retreat for 20 days (including 5 transition days).
 In 2008, in my second successful retreat, I had a hunch: in 2 weeks of darkness I will heal from my psychic trauma at the core.
 This will enable me to put the rest of my life back together afterward.
 I do not know exactly how long others would have to retreat to reach the same point.
-One guy I know has been considering this for awhile got a hunch he would need 3 weeks of darkness.
+One guy I know has been considering this for awhile.
+In his early experiments with darkness, he got a hunch he would need 3 weeks of darkness.
 I expect it's a pattern.
 It makes sense that people come to know what they need the more they get of it.

 ### long {#long}

 A long retreat lasts three months to a year.
 I have heard several reports of retreats like this.
 All had results we would consider miraculous but which are well within the capacity of the human organism.
 The organism made itself under difficult circumstances.
 Under ideal circumstances, it is certainly able to remake itself.
 Perhaps better than new.

 [____Stories persist____](http://darkroomretreat.com/reports/365-day-retreat-of-150-year-old-yogi) of astonishing physical healing occurring in Ayurvedic darkroom retreats lasting 3-12 months: recovering lost hair and eyesight; growing new teeth; and even recovering youth itself.
 It seems worth looking into.
+The hygienic protocol for long retreats is yet to be determined.
+I trust our short and medium length retreats will give us clues.
+The reports from other traditions are certainly useful as well.
+For example, in the above story, the yogi exposed himself to a tiny amount of light at dawn.
+His assistants would leave the darkroom door cracked when they brought him food in early morning.

+I like how he attributes his amazing recovery not to his practices in darkness nor the ayurvedic herbs he took, but to Lord Krishna.
+Krishna is an incarnation of Vishnu, the preserver.
+He represents the self-healing power of life.

+This is part of everybody.
+It means you and I are enough.
+Given the chance---the proper conditions---we have in ourselves what we need to recover.

 ## warning {#warning}

 There are four harmful and dangerous ways to retreat in darkness.
 I learned about them the hard way.
-The only possible point to what I endured was so I could warn you of these little gateways to hell.
-I sincerely wish for you to avoid such suffering.
+The only possible point of my enduring them was so I could warn you.
+These are little gateways to hell.
+I sincerely wish for you heed my words and to avoid such suffering.

-Fortunately, it is easy to avoid it once you know.
+Fortunately, avoiding it is easy once you know.
 I will just list them here and point you to longer discussions of them elsewhere in the book.
 Just say no to:

 1. Mini-retreating behind schedule.
 See [____*mini-retreat*____](#mini-retreat) section above.
 2. Ending a retreat without transition days.
 See [____*4-day retreat*____](#4-day-retreat) above and [____*protocol > post-retreat*____](#post-retreat).
-3. Doing multiple 4-day retreats rather than quickly advancing to 8-day, medium, and long retreats.
+3. Doing many 4-day retreats rather than quickly advancing to 8-day, medium, and long retreats.
 Very serious no-no, folks.
 Again, see
-_4-day retreat_ above and [____*hygiene > false capacity*____](#false-capacity), where I have understated the matter because it cannot be overstated.
+_4-day retreat_ above and [____*hygiene > false capacity*____](#false-capacity).
+There, I have understated the matter simply because it cannot be overstated.
 4. Poor support:
 	- insufficient support
-	- hostile support or hostile people in the same house.
+	- hostile support (!) or people hostile toward either you or retreating in or even near the same house.
 Say no to abusive relationships.
 5. I know I said four dangerous ways, but maybe there are more.
 And worse.
 Why find out?
 What is the penalty for following the guidelines?
 Stick to the tried and true.
 Err conservatively.
 Be reckless about some other part of your life.
 The most amazing thing you ever do is bound to have rough edges if handled incorrectly.
 Don't pet pigs backwards, either.

 Ok, now you know, so you are safe.
 Back to the many wonders of hygienic darkroom retreating.

 ## future {#future}

-I would like to find the simplest way health, including sanity, can be fully restored in one shot.
+I would like to find the simplest way health, including sanity, can be fully restored.
 Like perfect healing of a broken bone.
 To this end, I would like to see hygienic retreat centers worldwide with facilities and support for:

-- medium and long darkroom retreats
+- short, medium, and long darkroom retreats
 - fasts (a la Albert Mosseri's groundbreaking [____method____](http://darkroomretreat.com/other-writings/fasting))
 - physical retraining
-- training in healthy lifeway, including both lifestyle and livelihood
+- instruction in healthy lifeway, including both lifestyle and livelihood
 - open source research and development of the above
 - a village residence for staff, family, friends, and guests, where all this gets applied and tested in real life

-In 3-16 months, one would be:
+In three visits over two years, one would be:

 - restored to full function and vitality
 - prepared to maintain it in daily life